π Build your own system with ArchLinux

 It's as "simple" as that.
 It all boils down to picking what you want for your system, and learning how to configure everything correctly.

-For the configuration, you will obviously spend some time reading the documentation for Arch and for your packages (always check if your package have a page on the amazing Arch wikiopen in new window).
+For the configuration, you will obviously spend some time reading the documentation for Arch and for your packages (always check if your package have a page on the amazing Arch wiki).

 For the choice of packages, I can give you some pointers (pun intended).